btmnk/vrising-docker/README.md

 ### Server List

-Make sure to set `ListOnSteam` and `ListOnEOS` to true in the `ServerHostSettings.json`
+Make sure to set `ListOnSteam` and `ListOnEOS` to `true` in the `ServerHostSettings.json`

 ### Ports

-By default VRising will use the ports 9876/udp and 9877/upd but you will also have to allow 27015 for steam to pick up your server for the server list.
+By default VRising will use the ports 9876/udp and 9877/upd but you can change them if you need to. \
+Make sure to adjust the docker-compose.yml and the `ServerHostSettings.json`.